 A few of our achievements are listed below - some are completed, but many remain a constant work-in-progress.

-QCA Corporate Governance Code: The publication of the updated QCA Corporate Governance Code.
+QCA Corporate Governance Code: The publication of the updated QCA Corporate Governance Code and adoption by 89% of the companies on AIM.

 UK Corporate Governance Code: The reinstatement of some smaller company exemptions in the UK Corporate Governance Code that were proposed to be removed in the FRC’s consultation.